Cartagena de Indias and Bogota Travel Tips

 Cartagena de Indias

-Cartagena de Indias was my first stop.
-It’s an amazing place full of history and life.
-I stayed in the historical walled city which was a very good idea.
+Cartagena de Indias is a beautiful city full of history, colourful architecture, friendly people and music.
+Staying in the historical walled city is a very good idea because you can walk everywhere, day and night.
 There are beautiful boutique hotels, as well as a couple of big luxury hotels.
-If you stay in this area, you can walk everywhere.
-It is safe, even at night.
-There are police everywhere.
-It’s a happening city with many good restaurants, bars, live music, and dancing all around.
+Colombia may be regarded as an unsafe country however, that does not apply to Cartagena de Indias.
+It’s safe even when it’s dark.
+It’s a vibrant city with many good restaurants, bars, live music, and dancing all around.

 Bocagrande is a modern area with high rise buildings, and large hotels.
 This is another option for accommodation.
 The city is small so you can easily move around by taxi.
-For example, the taxi ride from the airport to the historical walled city takes only ten minutes.
+The taxi ride from the airport to the historical walled city takes only ten minutes.

 Not to be missed